rossprogram/rossprogram.github.io/students/faq.md

 ### Do we need health insurance?

 Yes.
-Each student must have medical insurance with coverage in Columbus, Ohio.
+Each student must have medical insurance with coverage in Ohio or Indiana.
 Proof of insurance is required.
 If you do not have adequate coverage, we can suggest places to purchase short-term health insurance.

 ### Is there a nurse on duty/doctors on call?
 Is there a campus clinic that they can attend for minor problems?

-The ODU campus does not offer a medical clinic, but University staff members with training in first-aid are available 24 hours per day.
+The campus does not offer a medical clinic, but University staff members with training in first-aid are available 24 hours per day.

 If a student is sick or injured, a counselor or staff member